Biomaker/2018-opensourcebioreactor/README.md

 We investigated four options:

  - a magnetic stirrer
- - -
+   - we have a lab grade magnetic stirrer but there are numerous DIY versions.
+   - The Oscillostat team have used a design with a computer cooling fan with a magnet attached that is also attached to their sensors to avoid agitation interfering with measurements by switching the stirring off while taking measurements.
  - an impeller or stirring paddle
+   - we considered laser cut or 3D-printed impellers but finding autoclavable plastic made this impractical.
+   - we are currently looking into easy to access metal options.
  - bubble-based aeration using a aquarium pump and an airstone (Yasumitsu et al., 2013).
- - -  the quality of the lower-cost airstones was insufficient for uniform bubble distribution
+   - the quality of the lower-cost airstones was insufficient for uniform bubble distribution.
- - -  choice was limited because we needed to use carborundum rather than mineral stone which is not autoclavable (Yasumitsu et al., 2013).
-They were typically too large for the size of vessel and required more powerful airflow.
+   - choice was limited because we needed to use carborundum rather than mineral stone which is not autoclavable (Yasumitsu et al., 2013).
+The carborundum stones were typically too large for the size of vessel and required more powerful airflow.
- - -  We had more success with
+   - we had more success with stainless steel stones for brewing, which provide far more uniform bubble formation and are autoclavable.
+   - we also plan to look into fibreglass and fused glass bead options.
  - bubble-based aeration using a aquarium pump and an air curtain
-  - - The quality of the lower-cost air curtain was insufficient for uniform bubble distribution
+  - The quality of the lower-cost air curtain was insufficient for uniform bubble distribution

 **Future Plans**